bitcrowd/tickety-tick/README.md

 #### Opera

 Download and unpack a `chrome.zip` file from the [releases](https://github.com/bitcrowd/tickety-tick/releases).
-Then navigate to the [opera://extensions](//opera://extensions) page, enable "Developer mode", press "Load unpacked extension" and point to the unpacked folder.
+Then navigate to the [opera:extensions](opera:extensions) page, enable "Developer mode", press "Load unpacked extension" and point to the unpacked folder.
 </details>

 ## Keyboard Shortcuts